7 reasons to file your Self Assessment tax return early

 1. Avoid the last minute panic

 Leaving the submission to the last minute can cause unnecessary stress of trying to find and send all your tax return information to your accountant.
-According to HMRC, in 2020 the peak hour for filing returns was between 4-5pm on deadline day, with 26,562 completing their return at the 11th hour up to midnight on 31 January.
-HMRC helplines get extremely busy leading up to the deadline so if you have any issues or queries you may encounter frustration and delays if you leave it too late.
+According to HMRC, with 11.5 million Self Assessment returns received by the deadline, the peak hour for filing returns was between 4-5pm on deadline day.
+32,958 completed their return at the 11th hour up to midnight on 31 January.

 2. Take advantage of tax planning opportunities